Locations:

 How are tumors diagnosed?

-Your healthcare provider performs a biopsy to determine whether a tumor is cancer.
-A biopsy involves removing cell samples from a tumor.
-A pathologist (a medical doctor who studies diseases) examines the samples in a lab to make a diagnosis.
+Your healthcare provider will perform a biopsy to determine whether a tumor is cancerous.
+A biopsy involves removing cell samples from the neoplasm.
+A pathologist examines the samples in a lab to make a diagnosis.
 If a tumor is in an area that’s difficult to reach, your provider may remove the entire tumor and then do a biopsy.

 Management and Treatment